tilezen/tapalcatl-py/README.md

    ```

 1. Once Zappa deploys your code, it will not work until you set the configuration variables mentioned in the Configuration section above.
 You can set those via [your Zappa configuration file](https://github.com/Miserlou/Zappa#remote-environment-variables) or on the [AWS Lambda console](https://console.aws.amazon.com/lambda/home).

+### Lambda Gotchas

+Confusingly, Lambda deploys your function to an endpoint backed by CloudFront that [does not support caching](https://forums.aws.amazon.com/thread.jspa?threadID=195290#646425).
+Additionally, because of the way API Gateway uses the `Host` header, it's difficult to stick a CloudFront distribution in front of your API Gateway endpoint and have it cache the API Gateway response.
+AWS's workaround for this is to [make your API Gateway use a "regional" endpoint](https://forums.aws.amazon.com/ann.jspa?annID=5101) and stick a CloudFront distribution in front of that endpoint.
+This helps tapalcatl-py's usecase because your metatile S3 bucket will probably be in a single region and you want to run your Lambda next to that bucket as much as possible to reduce latency.

+Here's how to use a switch your existing tapalcatl-py deploy into a regional endpoint and add a CloudFront distribution that will cache your responses:

+1. Make sure you configured Zappa to deploy tapalcatl-py to the same region as your metatile bucket (the public, requester-pays metatile bucket is in `us-east-1`)

+1. Open your AWS Console and browse to [the API Gateway section](https://console.aws.amazon.com/apigateway/home).
+Click on the gear next to your tapalcatl-py deployment.
+At the bottom of the expanded box for your deployment, you should see an Endpoint Configuration section with a drop-down currently showing Edge Optimized.
+Change that to "Regional" and click Save.

+1. Next you'll need to find your "Invoke URL" by clicking the name of the API Gateway deployment to the left of the gear.
+On the left, click "Stages".
+Click the single stage listed under the "Stages" listing.
+At the top of the resulting page is an "Invoke URL" in a blue box.
+Note that URL or copy it into your computer's clipboard.

+1. Now head over to [the CloudFront section](https://console.aws.amazon.com/cloudfront/home) of the console.
+Create a new CloudFront distribution, click Get Started under the Web section, and paste the Invoke URL from API Gateway into the "Origin Domain Name" field.
+The Origin Path and Origin ID fields should auto-populate.
+You can leave the rest of the options at their default and continue to click Create Distribution.

+1. The resulting distribution will correctly cache the output of your tapalcatl-py deployment.
+You can increase the cache hit rate by increasing the `CACHE_MAX_AGE` and `SHARED_CACHE_MAX_AGE` [settings in `config.py`](https://github.com/tilezen/tapalcatl-py/blob/master/config.py#L9).